queengooborg/OpenTag3D/spec.md

 ## Previous Considerations

-These are topics that are commonly brought up when learning about OpenTag3D.
+These are topics that were heavily discussed during the development of OpenTag3D.
 Below is a quick summary of each topic, and why we decided to settle on the standards we defined.

 - NTAG vs MIFARE
   - NTAG213/215/216 is compatible with smartphones